Prophase: Leptotene

 In the first stage of prophase I, leptotene (from the Greek for "delicate"), chromosomes begin to condense.
-Each chromosome is in a haploid state and consists of two sister chromatids; however, the chromatin of the sister chromatids is not yet condensed enough to be resolvable in microscopy.
+Each chromosome is in a diploid state and consists of two sister chromatids; however, the chromatin of the sister chromatids is not yet condensed enough to be resolvable in microscopy.
 Homologous regions within homologous chromosome pairs begin to associate with each other.

 Zygotene

 In the second phase of prophase I, zygotene (from the Greek for "conjugation"), all maternally and paternally derived chromosomes have found their homologous partner.
-The homologous pairs then undergo synapsis, a process by which the synaptonemal complex (a proteinaceous structure) aligns corresponding regions of genetic information on maternally and paternally derived non-sister chromatids of homologous chromosome pairs.
+The homologous pairs then undergo synapsis,a process by which the synaptonemal complex (a proteinaceous structure) aligns corresponding regions of genetic information on maternally and paternally derived non-sister chromatids of homologous chromosome pairs.
 The paired homologous chromosome bound by the synaptonemal complex are referred to as bivalents or tetrads.
 Sex (X and Y) chromosomes do not fully synapse because only a small region of the chromosomes are homologous.

 The nucleolus moves from a central to a peripheral position in the nucleus.